BastienLBCH/poc-messaging-commands/README.md

 ## Usage
-This API provides endpoints to create conversations, post messages and add a participant to a conversation.
+This API provides endpoints to create/delete conversations, post messages and add/remove a participant to/from a conversation.

 ### Create a conversation